paraspell/xcm-tools/packages/xcm-router/README.md

 const assets = getExchangeAssets('AssetHubPolkadotDex')

-//Returns asset pairs supported by selected exchanges getExchangePairs(exchange) // exchange can be also array of exchanges such as [“HydrationDex”, “AcalaDex”] or undefined which will return all available pairs for all dexes
+//Returns asset pairs supported by selected exchanges const pairs = getExchangePairs(exchange) // exchange can be also array of exchanges such as [“HydrationDex”, “AcalaDex”] or undefined which will return all available pairs for all dexes
 ```

 ## List of DEX chains, assets, and Parachains supported by XCM Router